A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 No Amount of Federation Saves a Broken Anchor Point

-The Repeat Oblique: When You Cannot Wait for a Golden Dataset
+Repeat Oblique Photography: When You Cannot Wait for a Golden Dataset

 Field note: Conway’s law and the burden of federation